phetsims/vector-addition/doc/model.md

 ## Explore 1D screen

-In the _Explore 1D_ screen, vectors are constrained to horizontal and vertical orientations.
+In the _Explore 1D_ screen facilitates exploration of vectors in 1 dimension.
+Vectors are constrained to either horizontal or vertical orientation.

 To manipulate vectors:
 * add/remove vectors by dragging them between the toolbox and the graph
 * drag a vector's tail to translate
 * drag a vector's tip to scale

+Selection of the orientation is controlled by the radio buttons at the lower-right of the screen.

 In the horizontal orientation:
 * 3 vectors can be created, labeled a&#8407;, b&#8407;, and c&#8407;